 The tone is happy and silly.
 The Germans are goofy, while Hitler thinks he's a dog and keeps a tin of dog food on his desk.
 Morality is up for comedic grabs.
 "And now I've made a deal with Mr Hitler.
 Spare parts for me, war-winning technology for them!"
 (Trace cheats on her half of this deal, but it wouldn't have surprised us if she hadn't.)

 It wouldn't have been a tenth of what it is without Philip Bond, though.
 My God, he's magnificent.
 His faces!
-I don't think he's capable of drawing facial acting that's anything less than first-rate.
+I don't think he's capable of drawing facial acting that's not first-rate.

 It's atypical of Ennis, because the language is family-friendly and it has no gross-outs, shoot-outs or amoral murdering heroes.
 His later 2000 AD work like Judge Dredd and Strontium Dogs feels more Ennis-like, although usually also weaker than this.
 On the other hand, our heroes visit Heaven and Hell.
 "Gad, yes!" says Bertie.
 "It seems to me that some bounder is using us to make incredibly biased points about religion!"
 (Quite right, old chap, and it won't be Ennis's last time, either.
 This is, though, the funniest and best drawn of his various attempts at that, at least of those I've seen.)